This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} c^{(V)}\frac{dT}{dt} - \frac{p}{\rho^2}\frac{d\rho}{dt} = \frac{q_T^{(V)}}{\rho} - \frac{sT}{\rho}q_\rho^{(V)} \end{align} \]

-It should be noted that the time derivations are material derivations
+It should be noted here that the time derivatives are material derivatives

 Another form of this equation is